mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 endpoint is usually not aware of the tunnel overhead.
 Additional signalling on the end-to-end connection from the client to the target endpoint might be needed to restrict the packet size.
-If QUIC is also used as end-to-end protocol, this could be realised by the transport parameter.
+If QUIC is also used as end-to-end protocol, this could be realized by the transport parameter.
 In additional, signal from the proxy to the client could be provided as an extension to indicate the tunnel overhand more accurately and flexibly over time.
-Such signalling might the realised on the HTTP layer in order to take any additional limitations by HTTP intermediates into account.
+Such signalling might the realized on the HTTP layer in order to take any additional limitations by HTTP intermediates into account.

 If the proxy receives an incoming packet from a target endpoint that is